Meghan Markle and Prince Harry Share New Photo of Son Archie on Duchess' 1st Mother's Day as a Mom

 Royal baby feet!

 On Sunday, Meghan Markle, 37, and Prince Harry, 34, celebrated the U.S.'s Mother's Day, the Duchess of Sussex's first such holiday as a mom.
-They marked the occasion by sharing a new photo of their newborn son, Archie Harrison Mountbatten-Windsor.
+They marked the occasion by sharing a new photo of their newborn son, Archie Harrison Mountbatten-Windsor, and also appeared to pay tribute to Harry's late mother Princess Diana.

 In the pic, posted on the couple's Instagram page around 9:30 a.m.
 PT / 1:30 p.m.
 GMT, only the boy's feet are shown and touched by his mom, who is wearing bright nail polish.
-He is wrapped in the ivory baby shawl he was first shown in earlier this week and he and his mom are pictured above a bed of purple flowers.
+He is wrapped in the ivory baby shawl he was first shown in earlier this week and he and his mom are pictured above a bed of purple flowers which appear to be Forget-Me-Nots, which were one of Diana's favorite kinds.
 The image is surrounded by a small white frame.

 "Paying tribute to all mothers today - past, present, mothers-to-be, and those lost but forever remembered," the caption states.
 "We honor and celebrate each and every one of you.
 Today is Mother's Day in the United States, Canada, Australia, New Zealand, South Africa, Kenya, Japan, and several countries across Europe.
 This is the first Mother's Day for The Duchess of Sussex.
 Quote from [Nayyirah Waheed's 2013 poem] 'lands': my mother was my first country; the first place i ever lived."